These are some services you can use to invest your money in New Zealand.

 Special Offer: Not quite ready to become an investor, and need a personal loan to consolidate your debts?
 Apply for a Lending Crowd loan though this link and you’ll get a bonus $50 to invest in the Lending Crowd platform when you drawdown your loan.

-I find Squirrel Money the easiest Peer to Peer Lending platform to use.
+Squirrel Money is the easiest Peer to Peer Lending platform to use.
 It’s the only one in NZ where you can sell your investment early.
 However, the potential returns are lower than Harmoney and Lending Crowd, and it requires a minimum of $500 to invest in each loan.
 Check out my review of Squirrel here.

 Equity Crowdfunding Platforms